A guide for employers, people managers and HR managers in Leeds.

 Rethink offers a range of online mental health awareness training including courses for managers.
 As well as bite sized sessions on managing stress in the workplace, supportive conversations and managing workplace wellbeing during the coronavirus pandemic.

 e-LfH, a Health Education England Programme, offers an online mental health programme.

 Training for Mental Health First Aiders and Champions

-Mental Health First Aid (MHFA) is a two day course which qualifies you as a Mental Health First Aider and teaches you how to:
+Mental Health First Aid (MHFA) is delivered over four flexible sessions, which qualifies you as a Mental Health First Aider and teaches you how to:

 - identify, understand and help someone who may be experiencing a problem with their mental health

 - listen, reassure and respond, even in a crisis – and even potentially stop a crisis from happening

 - recognise warning signs of mental ill health, and develop the skills and confidence to approach and support someone while keeping yourself safe